 Don’t forget to choose a new repayment plan before your deferment ends, so you can continue making on-time payments.

 When is deferment available?

-- You’re unemployed (working 30 hours or less a week) and searching for full-time employment.
+- Unemployed (working 30 hours or less a week) and searching for full-time employment

 What is forbearance?

 If you do not qualify for deferment, forbearance can be a good option.
-However, forbearance must be approved by your lender or service.
-This time limit is also set by your lender, servicer, or set regulations.
+It’s important to note that forbearance must be approved by your lender or service.
+A time limit is also set by your lender, servicer, or set regulations.

 Not sure how you plan to pay back your student loans?
 See what your options are!